Follow us on Facebook at Trafford Cats Protection

 Can I have a home with you?

-We hope to update these pages as often as possible with more photographs.
-However we cannot guarantee that the cats featured have not been adopted by the time you contact us but we can guarantee we will have many cats who would love a new home.
+We hope to update these pages as often as possible with more images.
+However we cannot guarantee that the cats featured have not been adopted / reserved, by the time you contact us but we can guarantee we will have many cats who would love a new home.

-If you would like to offer a home to a cat(s) or kitten(s) please ring our Homing Officer at Trafford Cats Protection on 0161 610 2189 (Answerphone).
+If you would like to offer a home to a feline/s please ring our Homing Officer at Cats Protection Trafford Branch on 0161 610 2189 (answerphone).
 It would be helpful to us if you leave your details including postcode and a landline phone number.

-83 cats were treated whilst in the Branch’s care / looking for their new home.
+67 cats were treated whilst in the branch’s care / looking for their new home.

-1 cat not in care was vet treated with branch help.
+6 cats not in care treated with branch help.

 31 feral cats trapped, neutered and returned to site.